pangenome/odgi/docs/rst/commands/odgi.rst

 | **odgi sort** [**-i, –idx**\ =\ *FILE*] [**-o, –out**\ =\ *FILE*]
   [*OPTION*]…
-| The odgi sort(1) command sorts a succinct variation graph.
+| The odgi sort command sorts a succinct variation graph.
 The command
   offers a diverse palette of sorting algorithms to determine the node
   order: